bilo-io/vsx/src/chapters/guides/CryptoCharts.md

 npx create-react-app my-app --template typescript
 ```

-> Once initialised, you should see the following:
+> Once initialized, you should see the following:
 >
 ![project-init](../../assets/assessment/1-project-init.png)